jurplel/DataStruct/README.md

 # DataStruct
-This is a repository containing my assignemnts for CIT245 Data Structures
+This is a repository containing my assignments for CIT245 Data Structures

 ## Team Optimizer
 This is a tool that allows you to optimize a game development team based on years of experience and manual preferences.